Tygs/0bin/README.rst

 - 0bin uses several HTML5/CSS3 features that are not widely supported.
 In that case we handle the degradation as gracefully as we can.
 - The "copy to clipboard" feature is buggy under linux.
 It's flash, so we won't fix it.
 Better wait for the HTML5 clipboard API to be implemented in major browsers.
 - The pasted content size limit check is not accurate.
-It's just a safety net, so we thinks it's ok.
+It's just a safety net, so we think it's ok.
 - Some url shorteners and other services storing URLs break the encryption key.
 We will sanitize the URL as much as we can, but there is a limit to what we can do.

 What does 0bin not implement?